kawaa/Beetest/README.md

 * create an input table with an appropriate schema,
 * load sample data into an input table (this requires another file with sample data)

-It might have a following content:
+Having above in mind, our setup script might have a following content:

 	$ cat artist-count/setup.hql
 	DROP TABLE IF EXISTS streamed_songs;